aravind-ramaswami/arr229/lab2.md

 ![image](https://github.com/user-attachments/assets/b00061a6-4e63-4374-83f0-3ee93fc96a21)

 In my main loop, I recorded data if the flag was set and the IMU had new data.
-Otherwise, the main loop kept executing.
+Otherwise, the main loop kept executing to maximize speed.

 ![image](https://github.com/user-attachments/assets/77ce2530-5462-4a0d-af72-ee529e4408fe)